Graduating with Honors at the University of Florida

 Students who participate in the History Honors Program are strongly encouraged to apply for the University Scholars Program, CLAS Scholars Program, departmental travel scholarships, and study abroad programs.
 Many students in the Cambridge Program, for example, have conducted thesis research in British and European archives in while studying abroad (and several have received scholarships to pursue this research).
 In the process, they have received hands-on advising from history faculty in developing their topics, conducting archival research, and writing the thesis upon their return to Gainesville in the fall.

 The Honors Program in History is unique at UF.
 In most departments, students who are writing a thesis have faculty mentors, but they work essentially on their own for one or two semesters.
 While the History Honors Program maintains an emphasis on independent study and self-direction, it also provides both a structure and a community for the completion of the thesis project.
 Honors students in History define their own topics, work one-on-one with faculty mentors, and spend countless solitary hours conducting research, writing, and revising.
 But, through the Honors Thesis Workshop (HIS 4971, 3.0 credits) in the fall and various activities in the spring, the program also offers systematic guidance and consistent support to each year’s cohort of students.
 Students receive mentoring from their advisors, the Honors Program Director (who teaches the Thesis Workshop), librarians, and graduate students; they also form close working relationships and friendships with one another.
 For these and other reasons, students in related majors such as Anthropology, Classics, International Studies, Jewish Studies, and European Studies, have participated in the program; any qualified student pursuing history-related research is welcome to apply.

 The culmination and highlight of the History Honors Program is the Honors Conference, held annually in April.
 Students participate in panel presentations designed to showcase their projects and the work they have undertaken over the course of the year.
 Faculty, students, and family members engage in stimulating discussions about wide-ranging historical topics and enjoy a luncheon and awards ceremony.
-For more, see the 2018 History Honors Conference Program.
+The 2020 Conference will take place on April 18, 2020.